Kabengele scores 18 points as Florida State routs Canisius

-Florida State showed off its depth, scoring 51 points off the bench.
-True freshman Devin Vassell scored 10 points for the Seminoles, who shot 31 of 59 (52.5 percent).
+"(He) played three total minutes last season," Canisius coach Reggie Witherspoon said.
+"And he gave us great effort.
+But that's outside of your comfort zone."

-Scott Hitchon was ejected for a flagrant foul after pushing Florida State's Terance Mann to the floor with 13:10 left in the game.
-Hitchon started but didn't have a point or a rebound.
+Scott Hitchon was ejected for a flagrant foul after pushing Mann to the floor with 13:10 left in the game.
+Hitchon started but was in foul trouble and didn't have a point or a rebound.

 BIG PICTURE